 Some standout pieces include the Alice Gateleg Table ($399) that features extendable leafs to accommodate more or less diners and has built-in shelving for additional storage.
 The new upholstered SoMa Sofa Collection ($699-1,759) is scaled down to better fit small spaces and is equipped with hidden storage or a sleeper bed beneath the cushions.
 More flex-use items include the Rainier Galvanized Cart ($99), which provides mobile, multi-use storage, and in lieu of a big closet there's a space-saving modular clothing rack with floor mirror ($159).

 The collection embraces Pottery Barn's signature handcrafted, historic aesthetic.
-It can be purchased in its entirety online, while in-store sales are limited to 15 Pottery Barn Flagship Stores in New York City, San Francisco Bay Area, Los Angeles, Chicago, Atlanta, Houston, Miami, Denver, Portland, Orange County, and San Diego.
+It can be purchased in its entirety online, while in-store sales have just been extended from 15 Pottery Barn Flagship Stores to 56 stores nationwide.